Bastardkb/bastardkb.github.io/help/bluetooth.md

 Before beginning, make sure you have some **good understanding of electronics and firmware**.
 Read the whole page before comitting.

-There is a video overview here made by EIGA: https://www.youtube.com/watch?v=Mks7QDxFreY
+There is a video overview here made by EIGA: [youtube link](https://www.youtube.com/watch?v=Mks7QDxFreY)

 # Caveats